-General Math Information - -Three credits of mathematics are required to graduate from GHS. - -Algebra 2 is the minimum requirement for a 4-year college. - -Courses linked with a double arrow may be taken concurrently. - -A grade of C- or better is required to advance in the standard path (Algebra 1, Geometry, Algebra 2, Pre-Calculus and Trig). - -Algebra 1A/1B, Applied Geometry and Intermediate Algebra are not NCAA Core Courses. - -FVCC courses require a placement score.
-ALGEBRA 1A Credit 1.0; Year; Grades 9,10,11 Materials Fee: \$5 for Calculator use if not provided by student Prerequisite: None Course Objectives: Algebra 1A is an introductory course focusing on algebraic concepts/skills and their applications.
+General Math Information - -Three credits of mathematics are required to graduate from GHS. - -Algebra 2 is the minimum requirement for a 4-year college. - -Courses linked with a double arrow may be taken concurrently. - -A grade of C- or better is required to advance in the standard path (Algebra 1, Geometry, Algebra 2, AP Precalculus). - -Algebra 1A/1B, Applied Geometry and Intermediate Algebra are not NCAA Core Courses. - -FVCC courses require a placement score.

+NEW to 2023-24 School Year: Individual Learning Pathway (ILP) format - -Courses offered in the ILP format denote a self-paced course, not a teacher-directed pacing or whole-class instruction. - -Students complete course objectives within a classroom structure independently with teacher guidance and feedback. - -Courses objectives are completed by each student independent of other student's pace in the same course. - -Algebra 1, Geometry, and Algebra 2 will be offered in the new ILP format as well as the traditional teacher-paced instruction format.
+All other math courses will be delivered in the traditional teacher-paced instruction format.
+ALGEBRA 1A Credit 1.0; Year; Grades 9,10,11 Materials Fee: \$5 for Calculator use if not provided by student Description: Algebra 1A is an introductory course focusing on algebraic concepts/skills and their applications.
 Major topics covered are: linear equations and linear functions.
 Students will be introduced to technology consisting of the TI-84 graphing calculator and computer software.
 Successful completion of Algebra 1A is comparable to the first semester of Algebra 1.
-Students who successfully complete both Algebra 1A and Algebra 1B will be prepared to enroll in Geometry or Applied Geometry.
-ALGEBRA 1B Credit 1.0; Year; Grades 10,11,12 Materials Fee: \$5 for Calculator use if not provided by student Prerequisite: Algebra 1A Course Objectives: Algebra 1B is a continuation of Algebra 1A and focuses on additional algebraic concepts/skills and their applications.
+Students who complete both Algebra 1A and Algebra 1B will be prepared to enroll in Geometry or Applied Geometry.
+ALGEBRA 1B Credit 1.0; Year; Grades 10,11,12 Materials Fee: \$5 for Calculator use if not provided by student Prerequisite: Algebra 1A Description: Algebra 1B is a continuation of Algebra 1A and focuses on additional algebraic concepts/skills and their applications.
 Major topics covered are: linear inequalities, linear systems, polynomial operations, factoring, and an intro to quadratic functions.
 Students will continue to use technology consisting of the TI-84 graphing calculator and computer software.
 Successful completion of Algebra 1B is comparable to the second semester of Algebra 1.
 Students who successfully complete both Algebra 1A and Algebra 1B will be prepared to enroll in Geometry or Applied Geometry.
+MATH CREDIT